sendgrid/docs/content/docs/ui/managing-contacts/custom-fields.md

 <call-out type="warning">

 Deleting a custom field deletes all values for that field across your contact database.
 If you have any campaigns using the data in this field with a substitution tag, those values do NOT get replaced when you send the campaign.
 You cannot delete a custom field that a segment is currently using.
-This deletion process may take several minutes--you continue to see the custom field on this page until the process has completed.
+This deletion process may take several minutes and you will continue to see the custom field on this page until the process completes.

 </call-out>